skamireddi/immunichain/Lab/CloudComposerLab.rst

   "childform": "resource:ibm.wsc.immunichain.Childform#cid:1"
  }

-12. Your child in the Childform section should look like this:
+12. Your child in the Childform section should look like this.
+Notice that member #1 has been removed from the members section of the Childform

 .. image:: Images/116.png